My Rating: ★★★☆☆ (3/5)

 Things that I didn’t like: Keats.
 And the lack of overall depth to the story and feelings, I wanted more from this book and it did not deliver.
 It lacked this emotional connection that gets me invested with the characters and their stories.

-The Museum of Heartbreak is an enjoyable read, it’s a prefect quick read to everyone who just want to take a break and read something light.
+The Museum of Heartbreak is an enjoyable read, it’s a perfect quick read for everyone who just want to take a break and read something light.
 It’s your generic contemporary novel with forgettable characters and predictable plot.

 …maybe that was the point—that instead of happy endings, you get beginnings.
 Hundreds of little beginnings happening every moment, each of them layering into histories deep and tangled and new, histories you count on to remain, no matter what changes the world throws at you.